 Visit the Church of Our Lady

-As one of the tallest buildings in this city, the Church of Our Lady is one place you definitely want to visit.
+As one of the tallest buildings in Bruges, the Church of Our Lady is one place you definitely want to visit.
 This church was built during the 13th-15th centuries and is known for its iconic art collection.
 It’s home to Michelangelo’s famous Madonna and Child sculpture and also to the decorative tombs of Mary of Burgundy and Charles the Bold.
 After marveling at its architecture and art collection, you can visit its museum to learn more about the city and the church.

 Explore the Hansa Quarter